tnguyen9210/rStar/README.md

 ### Generate Training Data

-#### From Teacher Model
+#### Bootstrapping round

 You may choose to use the following command to generate train data.
 Please ensure that sufficient GPU memory is allocated for the model, and modify the `CUDA_VISIBLE_DEVICES` as well as the `llm_gpu_memory_utilization` and `tp` parameters in the configuration file.
-This corresponds to round 1 in the paper.

 ```bash
 MODEL="deepseek-ai/DeepSeek-Coder-V2-Instruct"